 Workplace investigation questions to ask each party

-As an employer, you have a responsibility to maintain a safe work environment for your employees.
+As an employer, you are responsible for maintaining a safe work environment for your employees.
 Unfortunately, even when you have a great team and strong anti-harassment and discrimination company policies in place, you will likely receive complaints from time to time.

-When you receive sexual harassment complaints or other allegations of wrongdoing in the workplace, it is important to conduct prompt and thorough investigations.
-You’ll need to collect as much information as possible to come to a fair determination regarding the complaint and take corrective action if necessary.
-One of the best ways to collect information and evidence for workplace investigations is through interviewing.
+You’ll need to collect as much information as possible to make a fair determination about the complaint and take corrective action if necessary.
+Interviewing is one of the best ways to collect information and evidence for workplace investigations.

 Best practices for workplace investigation interviewing